 - Children in year 1 are tracked against phonics outcomes throughout the year and are tested using NFER tests at the end of the year.

 Our school has small and variable numbers in each year group which means each child is worth a large percentage.
-Because of this, it is sometimes statistically difficult to compare the data from our school to that of others and we may get large variations from year to year, especially when looking at groups such as Pupil Premium and SEN.
+Because of this, it is sometimes statistically difficult to compare the data from our school to that of others and we may get large variations from year to year, especially when looking at groups such as Pupil Premium and SEN, where there may be only one child in each cohort.

 It is useful to discuss the data with the headteacher to put the information in context.